Firms To Watch: Transport: rail and road - litigation and regulation

 Work highlights

-• Advising industry newcomers on a regular basis, including tech startups and online retailers, on the legal and regulatory hurdles surrounding their market penetration strategies.
+• Regularly advising industry newcomers on the legal and regulatory hurdles to market penetration strategies.

 Dentons